ANGSD/NgsRelate/README.md

 zcat angsdput.mafs.gz | cut -f5 |sed 1d >freq

 ### run NgsRelate
-./ngsrelate  -g angsdput.glf.gz -n 100 -f freq  > gl.res
+./ngsrelate  -g angsdput.glf.gz -n 100 -f freq  > newres
 ```
-The output should be a file called `newres` that contains relatedness estimates for all pairs between six individuals.
+The output should be a file called `newres` that contains the output for all pairs between six individuals.

 ## Run example 2: using only VCF/BCF files ##
 As of version 2, NgsRelate can parse BCF/VCF files using [htslib](https://github.com/SAMtools/htslib) with the following command: